Dr Arthur Pratt

 - Telephone: +44 (0) 191 208 5462

 Arthur completed his medical training at Leeds Medical School in 2001, with an intercalated BSc degree in Molecular Medicine.
-After house jobs in Yorkshire and Nottingham he was admitted to the Royal College of Physicians in 2004.
-Having moved to the Northeast for his specialist Rheumatology training, he was awarded an Arthritis Research UK Research Training Fellowship in 2007.
-Whilst helping to develop the Newcastle Early Arthritis Clinic, he carried out research into biomarkers for diagnosing seronegative rheumatoid arthritis – work which formed the basis of his PhD thesis.
-Following a spell as NHIR Clinical Lecturer in Rheumatology, he was recently appointed as an Intermediate Clinical Fellow at Newcastle University.
+After admission to the Royal College of Physicians in 2004 he was awarded an Arthritis Research UK Research Training Fellowship in 2007, having moved to the Newcastle to establish the Northeast Early Arthritis Cohort, and he completed his doctoral studies in 2011.
+Following a spell as NHIR Clinical Lecturer in Rheumatology, he currently works as an Intermediate Clinical Fellow at Newcastle University.
 His time is divided between NHS work as an Honorary Consultant Rheumatologist (running the early arthritis service at The Freeman Hospital), clinical trial work, and research (including PhD student supervision) within the Institute of Cellular Medicine.

 I am interested in how an improved understanding of the aetiopathogenesis of early rheumatoid arthritis (RA) might improve our ability to diagnose and treat patients with the disease.
 My research seeks to identify molecular biomarkers that begin to stratify this highly heterogeneous condition into subgroups of clinical significance.